This Be Her Verse: 3 Songs for Soprano & Piano (2020)

 III.Single Bed ca.5:30

-Golda Schultz & Jonathan Ware
+Commissioned by and for Golda Schultz & Jonathan Ware

 Duration: ca 13 min

-Lucerne Festival; Edinburgh Festival; Festival D'Aix-en-Provence; National Concert Hall, Dublin; Vancouver Recital Society; Pierre Boulez Saal.
+Performances: Lucerne Festival; Edinburgh Festival; Festival D'Aix-en-Provence; National Concert Hall, Dublin; Vancouver Recital Society; Pierre Boulez Saal.
 Kölner Philharmonie; Cecilia Concerts; San Francisco Performances; Philadelphia Chamber Music Society; DC Vocal Arts; BR Klassik

 Recording: